TristenDennis3/TristenDennis3.github.io/README.md

 ## Related

-- [Home Lab SOC Architecture](https://github.com/TristenDennis3/home-lab-soc) — Full network diagram and architecture documentation for the SOC home lab this site is based on.
+- [SIEM Lab Architecture](https://github.com/TristenDennis3/home-lab-soc) — Full network diagram and architecture documentation for the SIEM lab this site is based on.

 ---